airalab/robonomics-wiki/docs/es/configuration-options-description.md

 Robonomics team has prepared a few ready-to-use configurations.
 You can find the full overview of the configuration fields [here.](https://github.com/airalab/sensors-connectivity/tree/master/connectivity/config)

 This Article contains advanced configurations scenarios.
-If you didn't read previous article ["Sensors Connectivity Module Setup"](/docs/sensors-connectivity-setup/) first read it.
+If you haven't read the previous article ["Sensors Connectivity Module Setup"](/docs/sensors-connectivity-setup/) yet, please read it first.

 ## Scenario #1: Connect SDS011 to serial port

 The easiest and the most straightforward way to connect your sensor to the network by the serial port.